 The Hut hasn’t weathered well.
 I never got the roof right.
 I didn’t frame it at all because I didn’t know how to.
 I just plopped a piece of paneling over the top and nailed galvanized metal sheets to it.
 The two pieces on either side would blow off in a strong wind.
 I weighed the sheets down with rocks and bricks, not a real safe solution.
 Water got in.
 We didn’t know any better and had built parts of the floor of particle board, which swelled and turned to powder.
 Layers of paneling hang lasciviously from the walls and ceiling.
 Big holes now look down on the ground below.

 Last year, I quit putting the roof sheets back on after they blew off.
 By that time, Nick’s time with The Hut had largely come to an end.
 Tay stopped coming around.
 Eric’s grandmother died and he stopped coming over.
 The Hut stood out there alone, because, as I learned with the treehouse and my corner of the basement, these things just aren’t fun if you’re the only one using it.
 Sure, these play spaces are good for moments of solitary endeavor, but at some point, other people must be a part of what happens in the space.

 I have determined the take down The Hut and free up the space on the terrace for a new fire ring and places to sit.
 I miss the fires we used to have out there before we built The Hut.
 The terrace is small, only room for a Hut and a little 10’ x 12’ plaza out front.

 I asked Nick what he thought about demolishing The Hut.

 “It was a good Hut, dad,” he said.
 “The best Hut.
-But the important thing is that we built it.”
+And the best thing about the Hut was building it.”